Subscribe

 View BulletinGold at http://www.BulletinGold.com

-and our
+and

-blogsite, BulletinGoldExtra
+our blogsite, BulletinGoldExtra

 The

-in BulletinGold is to be used only in
+material in BulletinGold is to

-church bulletins
+be used only in church bulletins

-and other non-profit publications.
+and other non-profit

+publications.
 Please give due

 credit to our contributors.

 As part of Yahoo!
-Groups at times
+Groups at

-advertisements are
+times advertisements are placed

-placed at the beginning or end of our
+at the beginning or end of our

 mailings.
+BulletinGold has

-BulletinGold has no control over either
+no control over either the

-content of these ads.
+placement or content of these

 |